Last Modified: 15 Apr 2014

 Days 5-6 Hawaii Volcanoes National Park, Hawaii

-This morning we transfer to back to the airport and take a flight to Hilo on Hawaii (also known as the Big Island).
-We have lunch and some free time in Hilo before driving to Hawaii Volcanoes National Park.
+We transfer to back to the airport and take a flight to Hilo on Hawaii (also known as the Big Island), from where we drive to Hawaii Volcanoes National Park.

 Hawaii Volcanoes National Park was established to protect the two volcanoes - Mauna Loa, and Kilauea - within its bounds.
 Mauna Loa covers half of the island of Hawaii and is the world's largest volcano.
 Kilauea on the other hand, is the world's most active volcano, and has been erupting consistently since 1983.
 Depending on its activity, it may be possible to witness active lava flows making their way down into the sea.
 There is so much to see here with lava tunnels, steam vents, lava deserts, and also rainforests.
 Popular hikes include the crater rim, or a walk across the hardened surface of Kilauea Iki's crater.
 If you need some time out, head to the Jaggar Museum to learn more about the volcanoes, or stop in at the Volcano Arts Center to view and perhaps buy some native art.